ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra/guide.en-ie.md

 When you select an email is selected, many actions are available:

 - 1.**Reply**: Reply directly to the sender.
-- 2.**Reply all**: Reply directly to all recipients in the "To" and "Cc" fields.
+- 2.**Reply all**: Reply directly to all recipients in the “To” and “Cc” fields.
 - 3.**Forward**: Forward the selected email to one or more recipients.
 - 4.**Archive**: Move the email to the "Archive" folder of your email account.
 - 5.**Move**: Move the email to one of the folders in the email account.